idguy04/TweetStock/README.md

 <!--About This Project -->

-### :hammer_and_wrench: Languages, Tools, Technologies & Enviroments used in this project :
+### :hammer_and_wrench: Languages, Tools, Technologies & Environments used in this project :

 <div>
   <img src="https://img.icons8.com/color/30/c-sharp-logo.png" title="C#" **alt="C#" width="40" height="40"/>